OS X Technology Usage Guidelines

 If the app is running when the user clicks its Dock icon, the app becomes active and all open unminimized windows are brought to the front; minimized document windows remain in the Dock.
 If there are no unminimized windows, the last minimized window should be expanded and made active.
 If no windows are open, the app should open a new window—a new untitled window for document-based apps, otherwise the main app window.

 Use badging to give users noncritical status information in an unobtrusive way.
 A badge is a small red oval that appears over the upper-right corner of an app’s Dock icon.
-For example, Calendar displays the number of new events in a badge; when there are no new events, the badge disappears (it does not display 0).
+For example, Calendar displays the number of new events in a badge; when there are no new events, the badge disappears (it doesn’t display 0).

 Use bouncing to notify users of serious information that requires their attention.
 A bouncing Dock icon is very noticeable, so you should use this method only when the user really needs to know about something.
 Also, make sure you disable bouncing as soon as the user has addressed the problem.